-If you would like to discuss any aspect of your study journey with a member of campus management, please contact arrange an appointment by emailing studentservices@ae.edu.edu or by visiting the reception counter at any of the campuses.
+If you would like to discuss any aspect of your study journey with a member of campus management, please contact arrange an appointment by visiting the reception counter at any of the campuses.

 Teaching team

 Your teaching team comprises a course coordinator, academic support officers, placement teams and senior trainers.
 Each member will support you in developing the knowledge and skills to be successful in your course.